-Georgetown stood among the top producers of Fulbright scholars for the 2012-2013 academic year, with 14 students, faculty and staff receiving the prestigious award, according to a ranking released by The Chronicle of Higher Education Oct.
+Georgetown stood among the top producers of Fulbright scholars for the 2012-2013 academic year, with 14 students, faculty and staff receiving the prestigious award, according to a ranking released by The Chronicle of Higher Education on Oct.
 28.

 Of the 61 Georgetown students who applied for Fulbright grants last year, 23 percent were accepted.
 This rate ranks Georgetown the 18th-highest producer of Fulbright scholars, tied with American University and Duke University.